-Branding, or brand identity design, and web design are one of the most difficult fields in graphic design.
-This is because the designers have to integrate all the knowledge and strategies from the other specialties in order for it to work correctly.
+Branding, brand identity design, and web design are some of the most challenging fields in graphic design.
+This is because the designers have to integrate all the knowledge and strategies from the other specialties to work correctly.

-For example, to design a website they have to organize text and images just as in editorial design, or a branding designer sometimes has to make a marketing campaign.
-They sometimes may need to mix these two areas, first creating a brand, and then a website for that brand.
+For example, they have to organize text and images to design a website, just as in editorial design.
+A branding designer sometimes has to make a marketing campaign, and they sometimes need to mix these two areas, first creating a brand and then a website for it.

-These two areas are also the most common choice for graphic designers to specialize in and are even the ones with the best pay.
-Sometimes the students or amateur designers don’t know the details of these areas, and here we’re going to try to clarify them.
+These two areas are also the most common choice for graphic designers and are even the ones with the best pay.
+Sometimes the students or amateur designers don’t know the details of these areas and where we’re trying to clarify them.

-First of all, there’s a thing that should be defined, and that is the word brand.
-It isn’t more than a symbol, and that symbol should be a visual representation of the most important values and ideas of the company.
+First of all, there’s a thing that should be defined: the word brand.
+It isn’t more than a symbol, and that symbol should visually represent the company’s most important values and ideas.

 It’s the most representative icon of the corporation, its products, services, and actions.

 Branding is more than just designing a logo, even when this is one of the most important things.
-The designers also have to find the way to express the philosophy, values, and emotions of the enterprise.
+The designers also have to find a way to express the enterprise’s philosophy, values, and emotions.

 It’s the way for a company to connect with the audience.
-The main goal is to build a strong and attractive company for the proper consumer.
+The main goal is to build a solid and attractive company for the proper consumer.

-A logo uses images, texts or both with the purpose of identifying a brand properly, and make it more relevant and attractive to the public than its competitors.
+A logo uses images, texts, or both to identify a brand correctly and make it more relevant and attractive to the public than its competitors.
 There are many different types of logos; these are the most common:

 - Isotype: it uses only forms to represent the entire brand.
 It could be iconic, meaning that everyone knows it, like McDonald’s, or it can even not represent the brand’s products, like Apple.

-There is a mix between these two, where the symbol and the name can work separately in perfect harmony by complementing each other.
+There is a mix between these two.
+The symbol and the name can work separately in perfect harmony by complementing each other.
 This is used by brands like National Geographic, Heineken, and Burger King.

-It’s the designer’s job to find which type of logo fits perfectly in with the brand and create one that results legible, representative, unique, unforgettable and possible to work within different scales.
+It’s the designer’s job to find which type of logo fits perfectly with the brand and create legibly, representative, unique, unforgettable, and possible to work within different scales.